Virtues and DeVices: The 7 Deadly Digital Sins

 Deviance is, by definition, diverging from usual or accepted standards or norms, especially in social or sexual behaviour.

 Part of the problem with mobile web technology is that it gives you 24/7 accessibility and privacy.
-You can be doing things “in secret” on your phone while in the comfort of your own living room and in the company of your own family, and no one would be any the wiser.
+You can be doing things “in secret” on your phone while in the comfort of your own living room and the company of your own family, and no one would be any the wiser.
 That includes everything from surfing pornography to gambling online to flirting with strangers on Snapchat to reconnecting with old boyfriends or girlfriends from high school on Facebook.

 A few years ago, I spent a significant amount of time helping a couple who were going through a deeply distressing time as a family because the husband had racked up over $60000 in online gambling debt.
-In the old days, if you wanted to put a bet on a race or a game, you had to get up and go down to the local bookie and place the bet.
-Today you can do it with three clicks of the mouse or two flicks of a finger, and you can do it secretly.
+In the old days, if you wanted to bet on a race or a game, you had to get up and go down to the local bookie and place the bet.
+Today, you can do it with three clicks of the mouse or two flicks of a finger, and you can do it secretly.

 So, if DEVIANCE is the vice, then INTEGRITY is the virtue.